songrise/CLIP-Count/README.md

 ```

 ## Run the Code
-**Train** you can train the model using the following command.
+📘 **Train**. you can train the model using the following command.
 For first time you run the code, the forzen CLIP weight would be downloaded.
 ```
 CUDA_VISIBLE_DEVICES=0 python run.py --mode train --exp_name exp --batch_size 32
 ```
 Notice that the MAE logged during training is lower than the testing time, this is because training image is cropped from the whole image, while testing time sliding windows algorithm is applied.

+---
-**Evaluation** Test the performance of trained ckpt with following command.
+🧰 **Evaluation**.
+Test the performance of trained ckpt with following command.
 You can change the `--dataset_type` parameter to test on different datasets.
 ```
 CUDA_VISIBLE_DEVICES=0 python run.py --mode test --exp_name exp --batch_size 32 --dataset_type FSC --ckpt path/to/model.ckpt
 ```